Stakeholder Model - normative, descriptive, instrumental

 1. Descriptive value

-The stakeholder model is descriptive - it provides a language and concepts to describe corporations, the way they work and their impacts on the wider environment.
+One of the most fundamental aspects of the stakeholder model is its descriptive nature.
+This model presents a comprehensive lens through which the internal dynamics and external impacts of corporations can be understood.
+It provides a language and concepts to describe corporations, the way they work and their impacts on the wider environment.
 As Donaldson and Preston explain:

 It [stakeholder theory] presents a model describing what the corporation is.
 It describes the corporation as a constellation of co-operative and competitive interests possessing intrinsic value.
 (Donaldson and Preston, pg.66).